 These are operated by a mix of Emirates’ Airbus A380 and Boeing 777 jets.
 Business Class is available on every flight, while First Class is available on most departures – including all flights from Australia.
 You just won’t find First Class on the refreshed Boeing 777-200LRs, or a small collection of two-class Airbus A380s.

 Emirates First and Business Class products

-Emirates First Class is one of the best in the world.
-There isn’t much difference between the actual seat on the Airbus A380 and Boeing 777.
-However, the latter does lack an onboard shower and bar.
+Emirates First Class remains among the best in the world.
+There isn’t much difference between the physical suite on the Airbus A380 and standard Boeing 777 .
+However, the latter does lack the onboard shower and bar found on the A380.

-Conversely, most 777s have angled-flat seats in a much more cramped 2-3-2 configuration.
-Some do have a refreshed 2-2-2 layout in Business, but that’s hardly industry-leading.
-But there’s one silver lining: selected Boeing 777s have Emirates’ signature new First Class suites, which comes with six private cabins.
+Conversely, most Boeing 777s have angled-flat seats in a much more cramped 2-3-2 configuration.
+Some do have a refreshed 2-2-2 layout in Business, but that’s hardly industry leading.
+If you’re aiming for Business Class, the Airbus A380 is certainly the way to go.